HerrNamenlos123/G3SDK/README.md

 You will need these function signatures in order to hook into these functions in C++.

+## Other library

+Also take a look at https://github.com/HerrNamenlos123/GenomeScript.
+It has the same goal of quickly iterating with function detouring, but it implements it via hot-reloaded lua scripts and it is a much more elaborate attempt that got further than this repository.

 ## Ghidra

 Here is also a `ghidra` subfolder, which contains a Ghidra project.
 I put in a lot of effort to decompile the original Gothic 3 DLLs.
 My main target were classes such as PS_Animation and anything animation related, as well as a bit of the entity component system and general data types such as BCString.